optakt/optakt.github.io/content/knowledge/flow.md

 What we call a _ledger_ is a type of key/value storage.
 It holds an array of key-value pairs called registers.

-In Flow, the ledger implementation provides a number of functionalities and guarantees, including speed, memory-efficiency, crash resillience (via write-ahead logs and checkpoints), thread safety etc.
+In Flow, the ledger implementation provides a number of functionalities and guarantees, including speed, memory-efficiency, crash resilience (via write-ahead logs and checkpoints), thread safety etc.
 It is also a stateful key/value storage, and every update to the ledger creates a new state.
 A limited number of recent states is kept, and updates can be applied to any one of those states.